Puerto Rico cracks down on tourists flouting pandemic rules

 Bars across Puerto Rico have remained closed for more than a year, though restaurants were recently allowed to increase capacity to 50%.
 Face masks are mandatory, and a midnight-5 a.m. curfew is in place.
 Beaches were reopened in September to everyone.

 The island of 3.2 million people has reported more than 189,000 coronavirus infections and more than 2,000 deaths related to COVID-19.
-The island's government has been relaxing health measures because the number of cases is falling.
+The island's government recently relaxed health measures because the number of cases had been falling, although Health Secretary Carlos Mellado warned on Tuesday that there's been an uptick.